Open benchmark · 2026-05 snapshot

 Everything committed

 Per trial: full session transcript (session-logs/*.jsonl), the byte-exact prompt, wall-clock + token metrics, TSC / ESLint / Jest output, diff stats, and task-specific hard gates.
-Per label: the diff the judges saw and all three judges' raw JSON outputs.
+Per label: the diff the judges saw and all five judges' raw JSON outputs (with scores_pre_r1 snapshot for the R1 audit trail).

 Deterministic aggregation